Popular culture, Islamic law, modernity

 MA (2014), First Class Honors, Arabic and Mediaeval History, University of St Andrews

 Richard was interested in the intellectual history of the Islamic world, particularly the political and ideological motivation of historical writing.
 Richard completed his undergraduate dissertation on early Ottoman historical writing and its transformation in the 14th and 15th centuries and intends to pursue similar research topics at Georgetown.
 Other research interests included: the transmission of knowledge from classical antiquity into the Islamic world, political philosophy and classical Islamic literature and its origins.

 Islamic intellectual history, modern Islamic thought, Qur’anic studies

 MA (2012), Comparative Religion, University of Washington, Seattle

 BA (2009), Near Eastern Studies, University of Washington, Seattle

 Amine was a PhD candidate in Islamic Studies (all but dissertation).
-His research interests included Islamic intellectual history, modern Islamic thought, and Qur'anic studies.
+His research interests include Islamic intellectual history, modern Islamic thought, and Qur’anic studies.
 He has presented numerous papers, including “The Battle for Western Muslims: Between Activist Projects and ‘Muslim’ Realities,” Pacific Northwest American Academy of Religion/Society of Biblical Literature (AAR/SBL), Portland, Oregon, 2012; “Beyond Reform: The Qur’an in the Works of Mohammed Arkoun and Nasr Abu Zayd,” American Academy of Religion, San Francisco, California, 2011; “Muhammad and Muslim Identity: Historical Images and Modern Challenges,” Pacific Northwest AAR/SBL, Spokane, Washington, 2011.